-Had you been over in Rome, knowing what you know today, you might have looked over the shoulder of Caesar Augustus as he was signing the bill into law and said to him, "Did you know that you are nothing in the world but a puppet in the hands of Almighty God?
-When you sign that tax bill, you will move a woman down to Bethlehem in order that a prophecy given by God seven hundred years ago might be fulfilled!"
+Had you been over in Rome, knowing what you know today, you might have looked over the shoulder of Caesar Augustus as he was signing the bill into law and said to him, "Did you know you are nothing in the world but a puppet in the hands of Almighty God?
+When you sign that tax bill, you will move a woman down to Bethlehem in order that a prophecy given by God 700 years ago might be fulfilled!"
 Old Caesar Augustus would have turned around and laughed at you, saying, "You must be a religious fanatic to believe a thing like that!
 I'm no puppet in the hands of God.
-I need money!
-And I'm signing this bill so the world will be taxed and our coffers filled!"
+I need money, and I'm signing this bill so our coffers will be filled."
 Yes, but in doing so he fulfilled the prophecy.

 Then we see Mary and Joseph making their way down to Bethlehem.
 And, friend, it was a hard trip in that day.
 It wasn't like taking a jet across the country.
 It meant lurching back and forth all the way on a little donkey.
-And that terrain from Nazareth to Bethlehem is rugged uphill, downhill, and through the valley they go.
+And that terrain from Nazareth to Bethlehem is rugged-uphill, downhill, and through the valley they go.
 They reach Bethlehem just in time.
-There is no room for them in the inn, but there's a stable available, probably only a cave.
+There's no room for them in the inn, but there's a stable available, probably only a cave.
 Frankly, if there had been space for them in the inn, they would not have had a private room like our motels provide today.
 The inns had one big public room, and Joseph would have had to pay for a little space to put down their own pallet.
 Jesus would have been born before a leering, crude crowd, had there been room in the inn.
-But God has arranged it all.
+But God arranged it all.
 Clean straw is better than an unclean crowd any day.

 So back in a private stable, this wonderful baby is born.
-And the prophecy is fulfilled that "...thou, Bethlehem Ephrathah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel, whose goings forth have been from of old, from everlasting" (Micah 5:2).
-He is to be born in Bethlehem.
-May I say to you, the fact that the prophecy pinpointed Bethlehem as the place for His birth is not remarkable.
+And the prophecy is fulfilled that "...you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to Me the One to be Ruler in Israel, whose goings forth are from of old, from everlasting" (Micah 5:2).
+May I say to you again, the fact that the prophecy pinpointed Bethlehem as the place for His birth is not remarkable.
 The fact that He actually was born there is remarkable.
 Under the existing circumstances of that day, it never would have happened.
 But God was overriding and overruling every move.

-May I say that this has a tremendous lesson for us today.
+This has a tremendous lesson for us today.
 As I look about the city in which I live, it does seem that God is very much in the shadows, and no doubt this is true about your town also.
 If you go to our nation's capital, it doesn't look like He is making many decisions there.
-And if you go to the United Nations, it doesn't look as if God is very busy there either.
-But I believe if you and I could see what the powers of heaven are doing right now, we would absolutely be startled!
+And if you go to the United Nations, it doesn't look as if God is very busy there, either.
+But I believe if you and I could see what the powers of heaven are doing right now, we would absolutely be startled.
 We would be amazed and thrilled to know what God is doing in this world, how He is moving the machinery of this earth to accomplish His purposes.